refindlyllc/rets/README.md

 ## Search Results
 Searches with the RETS client return a list of dictionaries that represents listings of a search result.

+## Custom Results Parser
+Some RETS server return non-standard search result responses.
+In these cases it is useful to create your own parser class.
+This class must define a method `generator` that takes a single argument of the rets server response.
+A simple example of this can be found in the [CREA Test](tests/custom_parser_example.py) file.

+When the Session is instantiated, pass the and instance of the class as the `search_parser` class.

 ## RETS Exceptions
 There are many RETS Reply Codes that can be returned from the server.
 As a rule, this rets library raises a